fergonco/fergonco.github.io/_posts/2018-11-07-The minimum you need in order to build a React application.md

+---
+layout: default
+title: 'The minimum you need to know in order to build a React application'
+date: 2018-11-07
+---

 # The minimum you need to know in order to build a React application

 Recently I had to build a small React interface with a bit of time pressure.
 The problem was that I didn't know anything about React so I had to learn quickly.
 Normally I like to read the documentation in depth but this time I decided to focus on coding and just look the documentation as I get stuck.
 As a result, what I learned is "the minimum you need in order to know to build a React application".
 Let's go.